zhqu1148980644/TMP/leetcode/124-Binary-Tree-Maximum-Path-Sum.md

         if (root->val + leftgain + rightgain > maxsum)
             maxsum = root->val + leftgain + rightgain;

-        int gain = root->val + max(leftgain, rightgain);
+        // since a path can not contain branches, we choose the maximum one int gain = root->val + max(leftgain, rightgain);

-        return gain > 0 ? gain : 0;
+        // if the pathsum < 0, no contribution for path passes through the parent node return gain > 0 ? gain : 0;
     }